onc-healthit/site-content/CCDAValidatorReleaseNotes.md

 # C-CDA R2.1/R1.1/MU2 Release Notes:

-The **SITE C-CDA R2.1 Validator Release for May 30th 2017**, based on the [May 24th 2017 MDHT Release](https://github.com/mdht/mdht-models/releases/tag/v3.0.0.20170524_Consol2), contains the following fixes:
+The **SITE C-CDA R2.1 Validator Release for June 26th 2017**, based on the [June 22nd 2017 MDHT Release](https://github.com/mdht/mdht-models/releases/tag/v3.0.0.20170622_Consol2), contains the following fixes:

 *   The following defects identified in Google Groups for the TTT or ETT were corrected:
-    *   As a result of an issue noticed in Immunization Medication Information/manufacturedMaterial/code, Vaccine Administered Value Set no longer throws an error for the valid code '166'
+    *   Fixed 'CALLBCK' typeCode identification in Consultation Note (R2.1) participant

 **Known Issues in the release that impact users:**